velarde9/sqlalchemy-challenge/README.md

 The previous 12 months of temperature observation (TOBS) data was also queried.

 # Climate App
-A Flask API was created to create a Climate App based on these queries.
+A Flask API was created based on the queries from the precipitation and station analyses.
 The following routes were created:
 - homepage
 - precipitation: analysis on the last 12 months of data
 - list of stations